lennysh/aap-casc-demo/README.md

 This tool provides two main wrapper scripts, `export.sh` and `import.sh`, which are the easiest way to get started.

 These scripts are user-friendly wrappers for the underlying Ansible playbooks (`export.yml` and `import.yml`).
 They automatically:
+1. Read your environment's **AAP version** from `aap_vars/<env_name>/vars.env`.
-1. Read your environment's credentials from an encrypted Ansible Vault.
+2. Read your environment's credentials from an encrypted Ansible Vault.
-2. Validate your command-line tags against a version-specific list.
+3. Validate your command-line tags against the version-specific list.
-3. Run the correct Ansible playbook using **`ansible-navigator`**.
+4. Run the correct Ansible playbook using **`ansible-navigator`**.
-4. Use a pre-built **Execution Environment (EE)** to ensure all the right Ansible collections and dependencies are present.
+5. Use a pre-built **Execution Environment (EE)** to ensure all the right Ansible collections and dependencies are present.

 You don't need to be an Ansible expert to use them, but you *do* need the prerequisite tools installed.